mage/mage/docs-sources/includes/_Archivist.md

         # optional, useful if you share a bucket with other applications
         prefix: "bob/"

+    # options only used with archivist:create
+    create:
+        adminUsername: admin
+        adminPassword: "password"
+        bucketType: couchbase # can be couchbase or memcached
+        romQuotaMB: 100       # how much memory to allocate to the bucket
 ```

 `user` and `password` are optional, however, you will need to configure